Ocawesome101/photon/README.md

 ## Background Services

-Proton supports background services through the use of the `rc` shell command.
-By default, though Proton ships with a few background services available, none are enabled.
+Photon supports background services through the use of the `rc` shell command.
+By default, though Photon ships with a few background services available, none are enabled.
 Default services are:

   * `combod`: Listens for keyboard shortcuts and queues signals appropriately
   * `mountd`: Automatically (un)mounts filesystems when they are added or removed